intel/ocm/test/python/README.md

 The bash script run_test_setup,
 - Downloads tensorflow repo which has the op unit test sources
-- Downloads ngraph unit test runner & patches this script to dump .pb files (after changing inputs to placeholders)
+- Downloads openvino_tensorflow unit test runner & patches this script to dump .pb files (after changing inputs to placeholders)
 - Creates a virtual python env & installs all dependencies & patches tf test_util.py to disable eager execution
 - Build OpenVINO benchmark which is used for inferencing.
 - To run the setup file, please use the command